ashu-tosh-kumar/command-storage/README.md

 ## Release History

+`0.1.0`

-`0.1.0` - First working release (built using Python 3.11)
+- First working release (built using Python 3.11).

+`0.1.1`

-`0.1.1` - Lowered Python version requirement to 3.9.
+- Lowered Python version requirement to 3.9.
 Added support to be installable via multiple package managers.

+`0.1.2`

+- `list` command uses `key` as argument instead of option for wider app consistency.
+- `list` command supports passing `--limit` option to limit no. of search results.
+Works for both with and without fuzzy search.
+- Added `copy` command to allow copying a command by its key.
+- Added a probability threshold for fuzzy search in `list` command.
+This helps in returning only meaningful matches.
+- **[BUG FIX]** Fixed `init` command overwriting existing database file.

 ## Credits